signalkraft/mypyllant-component/README.md

 Wait interval between updating (most) sensors.
 The energy data and efficiency sensors have a fixed hourly interval.

-### Offset in hours for energy sensors

-Energy data is saved with a delay, due to [an issue with the hourly data from the Vaillant API](#delayed-hourly-data).
+### Delay before refreshing data after updates

+How long to wait between making a request (i.e. setting target temperature) and refreshing data.
+The Vaillant takes some time to return the updated values.

 ### Default duration in hours for quick veto